The new year is bringing with it new SEO challenges. What is coming and what is a business to do about it?

 Social Activity Counts

-In 2014, social activity is weighted more heavily when it comes to SEO.
+In today’s day and age, social activity is weighted more heavily when it comes to SEO.
 Testimonials, reviews by clients, and comments all come into play and they definitely make a difference.

 New SEO Challenges Simply Require Better Content